coderside/CoderSide/README.rst

 KloutNode
 ^^^^^^^^^

-| KlouNode is the only node that not receive directly the request from the HeadNode (blue arrow).
+| KlouNode is the only node that not receive directly the request from the HeadNode but TwitterNode (blue arrow).
 | This actor requires a twitter account to perform.
-| If it isn't found, this actor isn't used in the searching process.
+| If it doesn't found, this actor isn't used in the searching process.
 | The KloutNode plays the Klout API and the Twitter API to get back influencers/influencees data.

 GathererNode